Global payments

 Centralised repository: It stores import-related data in one place, making it easier to access past records and generate reports when needed.

-Data standardisation: IDPMS maintains import information consistency across banks and Customs authorities, ensuring everyone uses the same format and details.
+Data standardisation: IDPMS maintains import information consistency across banks and customs authorities, ensuring everyone uses the same format and details.

 Import payments tracking: It tracks the full journey of an import payment from start to finish, so foreign exchange is used and reported correctly.